splicemachine/spliceengine/platforms/hdp2.6.5/docs/HDP-installation.md

 Follow the steps to install splicemachine server.

-0. On the Ambari UI - Make a note of the current version of each service running on the cluster by looking at their individual config views.
+0. On the Ambari Dashboard - Make a note of the current version of each service running on the cluster by looking at their individual config views.
 Note: These versions will be used for the backout procedure when uninstalling Splice Machine

-1. Click the action button on the left bottom of the ambari page,then click on 'Add Services'
+1. Click the "Action" button on the left bottom of the services list, select "Add Service"

 <img src="docs/add_services.jpg" alt="Add Service" width="400" height="200">